Ghost Light (Doctor Who): Plot

 Thousands of years ago, an alien expedition came to Earth to catalogue life.
-After completing its task and collecting samples which included Nimrod, a being known as Light, the leader, went into slumber.
-By 1881, Josiah Smith gained control and kept Light in hibernation and imprisoned the creature known as Control on the ship, which is now the cellar of the house.
+After completing its task and collecting samples, which included the Neanderthal Nimrod, the leader alien, known as Light, went into slumber.
+By 1881, another alien, who had adopted the name Josiah Smith, gained control and kept Light in hibernation and imprisoned a third crewmember known as Control on the ship, which had now become the cellar of a manor named Gabriel Chase.
 Smith began evolving into the era's dominant life-form – the Victorian gentleman – and also took over the house.
 By 1883, Smith, having "evolved" into forms approximating a human and casting off his old husks as an insect would, managed to lure and capture the explorer Redvers Fenn-Cooper, brainwashing him.
 Utilising Fenn-Cooper's association with Queen Victoria, he plans to get close to her so that he can assassinate her and subsequently take control of the British Empire.

 The TARDIS arrives at Gabriel Chase.
 Ace had visited the house in 1983 and had felt an evil presence.
 The Seventh Doctor's curiosity drives him to seek answers.
 He encounters Control, which has now taken on human form, and makes a deal with it.
 The Doctor helps it release Light.
 Once awake, Light is displeased by all the changes while he was asleep.
 Smith tries to keep his plan intact, but events are moving beyond his control.
 As Control tries to "evolve" into a Lady, Ace tries to come to grips with her feelings about the house, revealing that she burned it down when she felt the evil.
 The Doctor finally convinces Light of the futility of opposing evolution, which causes him to overload and dissipate into the surrounding house.
 Control's complete evolution into a Lady derails Smith's plan as Fenn-Cooper, having freed himself from Smith's brainwashing, chooses to side with her instead of him.
 In the end, with Smith taken captive on the ship, Control, Fenn-Cooper, and Nimrod set off in the alien ship to explore the universe.

 Outside references

-In the dinner scene, the Doctor says, "Who was it said Earthmen never invite their ancestors round to dinner?"
+In the dinner scene, the Doctor says, "Who was it said Earthmen never invite their ancestors around to dinner?"
 This refers to Douglas Adams' The Hitchhiker's Guide to the Galaxy.